How were improvements in my neighborhood identified?

 Why are there project signs and/or construction signs on my street when the project ended a long time ago?

-Contractors are required to remove all temporary detour and parking restriction signs upon completion of the construction project.
-However, the project sign will remain in place until the project has been inspected by the Department of Public Works.
-There may be times when either of these situations do not happen.
-For concerns, please contact us directly at (305) 416-1280.
+Contractors are required to remove all temporary detour and parking restriction signs upon completion of the construction project, however, the project sign will remain in place until the project has been inspected by the Department of Resilience & Public Works.
+For concerns, please contact us directly at (305) 416-1280 or email us at askOCI@miamigov.com.

-Not all construction projects throughout the City are administered by CITP.
-Other City departments, such as Public Works Department, oversee their own specific construction projects as well.
-Likewise, road construction projects on County and State roads and many of the arterial roads are handled by those government agencies.
-Construction project signs and other notices will be posted in the area of all Capital Improvements & Transportation Program projects.
+No, not all construction projects throughout the City are administered by OCI.
+Other City departments, such as the Department of Resilience & Public Works, oversee their own specific construction projects as well.
+Also, road construction projects on County, State, and arterial roads are handled by their corresponding government agencies.
+Construction project signs and other notices will be posted around all Capital Improvements' projects.

 What do I do if construction appears to have caused damage to my private property?

-City contractors are responsible to repair or restore any property or area that is damaged in the course of construction.
-Contact CITP at firstname.lastname@example.org to determine if this work is managed by the Office.
-If it is, you will be directed to the Public Information Specialist and/or construction manager for further assistance.
-At times, if the contractor does not make the necessary repairs during the project, you will be directed to contact the Risk Management Department to file a claim against the contractor.
-However, if this is private construction, the City cannot act as a mediator.
-It is important that you make contact with the right contractor representative so that your claim can be handled through the proper channels.
+City contractors are responsible for repairing/restoring any property or area that is damaged during construction.
+Contact us at askOCI@miamigov.com to determine if this work is managed by the Office of Capital Improvements.
+If so, a Public Relations Agent will assist you with your concern.
+If the contractor does not make the necessary repairs during the project, you will be directed to contact the Risk Management Department to file a claim against the contractor.
+However, if this is a private construction, the City cannot act as a mediator.
+It is important that you contact the right contractor representative so that your claim can be handled accordingly.

 Where do I report maintenance issues in the public right-of-way such as potholes, sink holes, trash holes, or tree trimming requests?

-All maintenance requests must be directed to the Department of Public Works, Operations Division, at (305) 960-2870 or by dialing the County’s 311 call center.
+All maintenance requests must be directed to the Department of Resilience & Public Works, Operations Division, at (305) 960-2870 or by dialing the County's 3-1-1 call center.

-How do I submit a public records request for Capital Improvements & Transportation?
+How do I submit a public records request to the Office of Capital Improvements?

-Per Section 119.011 of the Florida Statutes, anyone can request information regardless of the physical form.
-Please note that per the Public Records Act, the City of Miami will charge a fee or the actual cost for materials or supplies used to duplicate records.
-The City may also collect a reasonable service charge when a request to inspect or copy Public Records requires the extensive use of technology resources and/or the extensive use of clerical or supervisory assistance.
-Kindly email the Law Department at email@example.com and describe the records and/or information you are requesting and they will forward your request to the correct department.
-If the request is related to a CITP project, then feel free to email us directly at firstname.lastname@example.org or by calling our main line at (305) 416-1280.
-Should the records exist and can be accessed, we will produce all of the records, no matter the size.
-All records will be forwarded to the Law Department for review of any exemptions the record may have prior to releasing it.
-If you would like to file an anonymous request, you may do so as your name is not required for the City to process the request.
+Per Section 119.011 of the Florida Statutes, anyone can request public information.
+Please note that per the Public Records Act, the City of Miami will charge a fee for the requested materials and supplies used to duplicate records.
+The City may also collect a reasonable service charge when the request requires extensive use of technology resources and extensive use of clerical or supervisory assistance.
+Kindly email the Law Department at firstname.lastname@example.org and describe the records and information that you are requesting.
+These records will be reviewed by the City’s Law Department for exemptions.
+Additionally, you may request public records anonymously since the name of the requestor is not required for the City to process the request.
 Finally, please be aware that there is no duty to create a new public record.
-We will only provide the information as it exists.
+Information is provided only if it already exists.

-If I work for a media source, how do I submit a request for information or an interview with a member from the Office of Capital Improvements & Transportation?
+If I work for a media source, how do I submit a request for information or an interview with a member from the Office of Capital Improvements?